 Other possible features of the syndrome include:

-- sticking the tongue out
+- tendency to stick the tongue out

 - crossed eyes (strabismus)

-- pale skin, and light-coloured hair and eyes
+- pale skin, and light-coloured hair and eyes in some children

 - a wide mouth with widely spaced teeth